Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net variants for medical imaging

-For real-time applications, Wang et al.~\cite{wang2019msu} proposed a multiscale statistical U-Net (MSU-Net) to segment cardiac regions in MRI.
-The MSU-Net incorporates statistical CNN (SCNN)~\cite{wang2019scnn} to fully exploit the temporal and contextual information present in various channels of an input image or feature map along with the multiscale parallelized data sampling approach.
-For multi-scale data sampling, independent component analysis (ICA)~\cite{wang2019scnn} is applied over the patches of data to form clusters of canonical form distributions which represent spatio-temporal correlations at coarser scales.
-This data sampling parallelization tends to speed up the performance significantly by 26.8\% as compared to the standard U-Net model and achieved an increased dice score by 1.6\% on ACDC MICCAI 2017 challenge, while also improving significantly over state-of-the-art GridNet~\cite{zotti2018convolutional} model.
-With the introduction of modality transformations, Dong et al.~\cite{dong2019synthetic} proposed a deep attention U-Net (DAU-Net) model to automate the process of multi-organ segmentation for prostate cancer diagnosis via synthetic MRI, that is generated by processing the computed tomography scans using a cyclic generative adversarial network (CycleGAN)~\cite{zhu2017unpaired}.
-Initially, the CycleGAN model is trained to learn CT to MRI transformation which tends to add additional soft-tissue information without additional data acquisition technique to produce sMRI data.
-Later, the sMRI data is used to train 3D DAU-Net model which incorporates conventional attention scheme~\cite{oktay2018attention} and deep supervision~\cite{wang2019deeply} with the U-Net model.
+With the introduction of modality transformations, \cite{dong2019synthetic} proposed a deep attention U-Net (DAU-Net) model to automate the process of multi-organ segmentation for prostate cancer diagnosis via synthetic MRI, that is generated by processing the computed tomography scans using a cyclic generative adversarial network (CycleGAN)~\citep{zhu2017unpaired}.
+Initially, the CycleGAN model is trained to learn CT to MRI transformation which tends to add additional soft-tissue information without additional data acquisition techniques to produce sMRI data.
+Later, the sMRI data is used to train 3D DAU-Net model which incorporates conventional attention scheme~\citep{oktay2018attention} and deep supervision~\citep{wang2019deeply} with the U-Net model.
 The approach is trained and evaluated with 140 datasets from prostate patients to achieve $DSC$ value of 0.95, 0.87 and 0.89 for segmentation of bladder, prostate and rectum respectively, while also showing improvement over using raw CT images.